johbenrivcar/setedious/README.md

 # setedious
+___
+#### NOTES ON V2
+##### Error handling
+    Major changes to error handling mean that the signature for the callback passed to execSql() has changed.
+Now there is a single return object which includes all the datasets and all the errors under the key _errors_.
+So to test for errors in the returned results, check for _datasets.errors_.
+More than one error may be returned in _.errors_ from a single call to execSql().
+___

 A wrapper for [tedious] that returns named data sets from multiple SQL Selects, or SP calls.

 Basic features